jaekwon/ephesus/epstein/README.md

 The result is somehow modified either by the wire or Twitter, clipped.

 Here is what I received directly from justice.gov via the script until it stopped working.

+If you have the rest of the files, consider making a PR.

  *    255 Dec 23 23:21 EFTA00040126.pdf
  *    275 Dec 23 23:21 EFTA00038804.pdf